star2dust/Robotics-Toolbox/rvcdlcs/README.md

 ## Introduction

 A extension package for [Robotics Toolbox](http://petercorke.com/wordpress/toolboxes/robotics-toolbox) by Peter Corke.
-I add some new functions to based on the theories I learned from [R. Murray Book (1994)](https://www.crcpress.com/A-Mathematical-Introduction-to-Robotic-Manipulation/Murray/p/book/9780849379819).
+I add some new features based on the theories I learned from [R. Murray Book (1994)](https://www.crcpress.com/A-Mathematical-Introduction-to-Robotic-Manipulation/Murray/p/book/9780849379819).

 ## Features

+Updates on Dec.
+27, 2019

+1. Add translations between DH parameters and POE parameters.

+Updates on Dec.
+20, 2019

-- Add support for SE(3) matrix (double), now you can directly calculate the adjoint transformation, inverse, Lie bracket, wedge(^) and vee(ˇ) without transform it to SE3 object.
+1. Add support for SE(3) matrix (double), now you can directly calculate the adjoint transformation, inverse, Lie bracket, wedge(^) and vee(ˇ) without transform it to SE3 object.
-- Simplify the plot for SE3 and SE2 object, you can easily change the color and line style.
+2. Simplify the plot for SE3 and SE2 object, you can easily change the color and line style.
-- Add support for velocity and acceleration in trajectory generation.
+3. Add support for velocity and acceleration in trajectory generation.
-- Add some templates for rigid body and mR manipulator.
+4. Add some templates for rigid body and mR manipulator.
-- Add translations between DH parameters and POE parameters.

 ## Third Party Scripts